 - ✓ You are in DriveControlSuite. - 1.
-Select the relevant drive controller in the project tree and click on the first projected axis in the project menu > Wizard area. - 2.
-Select EtherCAT > Optimize DC-Sync wizard. - ⇒ The current settings for cycle sequence, cycle time and PLL phase offset are displayed. - 3.
+Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
+Select the EtherCAT wizard > Optimize DC-Sync. - ⇒ The current settings for cycle sequence, cycle time and PLL phase offset are displayed. - 3.
 Click on Start measurement. - ⇒ The Start of Frame, End of Frame, Rx, Tx and Sync signals are measured and a suitable PLL phase offset is calculated (measurement duration: approx. 1000 × cycle time). - ⇒ A287[1] indicates the progress: